ibm-cloud-docs/cis/rate-limiting.md

 Enter a rule name that helps you remember what the rule does.
 This is an optional field.

-**Traffic matching criteria** uses the AND operation.
-Enter a URL that you are rate limiting, and then when requests from the **Same IP exceeds** your specified number of **Requests per second**, the rule specified is triggered.
+In the **Traffic matching criteria** section, enter the following information.
+1. Select the criteria type.
+1. Enter the URL that you are rate limiting.
+1. Select the number of requests to allow before triggering rate limiting.
+1. Select the time period (in seconds) over which the requests can occur before triggering rate limiting.

 The **Advanced Criteria** option allows you to specify which HTTP methods, header responses, and origin response codes to further restrict the matching criteria.